European shares end post-Brexit rally; Monte Paschi hits record low

 said in a note.

-said the country had no plans to defy EU rules by pumping public
+had no plans of defying EU rules by pumping public money into

+percent to a record intraday low of 0.3416 euros after the ECB

-as the ECB asked the bank to cut its bad loan exposure by 40
+asked the bank to cut its bad loan exposure by 40 percent over

 "The market thinks they risk having to launch the umpteenth